James Thew - Fotolia

 The introduction of app stores was a paradigm shift from the traditional model of installing and maintaining software and applications on an endpoint.
 In the past, people had to know where they could download an application, how to install it and how to keep it updated.
 With the app store distribution model, users have a dependable place to download applications and automatic updates to their endpoint.

 Rather than evaluating whether a website or CD-ROM was legitimate and safe to use, mobile device users have to assess if the software published in the app store is trustworthy.
-Unfortunately, many people believe that all the applications in an app store are vetted and secure.
+Unfortunately, many people believe that all the applications in an app store are vetted and secure and do not consider the possibility of harmful apps.

 The digital distribution model, first introduced in 2008 by Apple as a way for developers to reach iPhone users, allowed the company to screen iOS apps, promote iPhone software and develop a shared revenue model.
 The Apple App Store is accessible via a mobile app preinstalled on the devices.

-Unlike Apple, Google did not maintain strict control over the applications developed using the Android software development kit -- the Android operating system, which is based on the Linux kernel, is largely open source technology that runs on proprietary devices.
+Unlike Apple, Google did not maintain strict control over the applications developed for an Android device using the Android software development kit -- the Android operating system, which is based on the Linux kernel, is largely open source technology that runs on proprietary devices.

 Google initially used basic checks to ensure that the apps populated by the Google Play Store, formerly the Android Market, were legitimate.
 However, malware authors and security researchers found ways around the checks to inject malware or to get test apps published in the store.
 As a result, Google has been plagued by privacy and security questions about tracking code in mobile apps.